draddo11/100-days-of-code/r2-log.md

 worked on angulare directive  angualr-if (directives ) for angular

 ## R2D76
-Wrked on more intro to angular
+Wrked on more intro to angular components

+## R2D77
+Pipes in Angular was covered today